PET study design

 Schedule of plasma samples for metabolite analysis depends on the rate of metabolism.
-Usually no metabolites appear in plasma before 1-3 minutes p.i., and during that time it no metabolite sample should be collected.
+Usually no metabolites appear in plasma before 1-3 minutes p.i., and during that time collection of metabolite samples is not necessary.
 After that the fraction of metabolites usually increases rapidly, and samples should be taken at about 5 min intervals.
 Note that if too many or too frequent samples are taken, the samples may need to wait longer to be processed, which may impair the reliability of the fractions.
 In any case, remember to place the metabolite samples immediately in ice to prevent further metabolism and plasma-RBC transport in the sample.

 Measurement of fraction of parent tracer in plasma with HPLC and even with TLC may be impossible in the late samples, if the total radioactivity of blood is too low.
 This may result in an erroneous tail of the metabolite corrected plasma TAC, which would then lead to biased model parameter estimates (Lammertsma, 2002).
 The error are avoided by using reference tissue input, when applicable.
 However, that is not an option, if there is uptake of labelled metabolite in the reference region.

 An appropriate function is fitted to the measured parent fractions before metabolite correction to allow interpolation and, if necessary, extrapolation of the parent fractions.

 There are many options for image reconstruction, and it is useful to test what method and which parameters provide the best image quality for this tracer, target organ, scanner, and selected framing schedule.